Nelson Mandela once said: “It always seems impossible until it is done”.

 Most of what is known about drug expiration dates comes from a study conducted by the Food and Drug Administration at the request of the military.
 With a large and expensive stockpile of drugs, the military faced tossing out and replacing its drugs every few years.
 What they found from the study is 90% of more than 100 drugs, both prescription and over-the-counter, were perfectly good to use even 15 years after the expiration date.

 So are drug expiration dates a scam?
 Perhaps.
 But again, that is topic for another time.
 The important thing is to make sure you have a adequate supply of your meds to keep you healthy for at least seven to fourteen days and preferably longer.
-And if you have to bypass the insurance company to purchase these extras – well – hopefully you will find a way to work the cost in to your budget.
+And what if you have to bypass the insurance company to purchase these extras?
+Hopefully you will find a way to work the cost in to your budget.

 The Final Word

-This month is all about preparing for the eventuality of something bad happening.
+This month has been about preparing for the eventuality of something bad happening.
 Although I have used the example of an earthquake, you could substitute a flood, a fire, a hurricane or a tornado and drilled for that instead.
 I can not emphasize enough that these things do not just happen to other people.

 But, being a realist, I know that there is a possibility that the big one will occur near my home at some time during my lifetime.
 And to that end, I sleep better knowing that I have the stuff, I have the skills, and I have a plan.
 As you take these monthly steps toward preparedness, adapt them to your budget and to the risks you see in your area.
 You, too, will sleep better.